 The new Sense website was redesigned and built with accessibility at its heart.
-Research and testing with visually impaired users before, during, and after the design and build phase, made sure the site would be easy to use and worked well with screen readers.
+Research and testing with visually impaired users before, during, and after the design and build phase, made sure the site was easy to use and worked well with screen readers.

 Since the site was launched: